Follow the Rainbow

-Follow the Rainbow is the thirteenth studio album by American keyboardist George Duke released in 1979 through Epic Records.

-The album peaked at No. 3 on the Billboard Top Jazz Albums chart and at No. 17 on the Billboard Top Soul Albums chart.
+Follow the Rainbow is the twelfth studio album by American keyboardist George Duke released in 1979 through Epic Records.
+The album peaked at No. 3 on the Billboard Top Jazz Albums chart and No. 17 on the Billboard Top Soul Albums chart.

 Overview

 Follow the Rainbow was produced by George Duke.
 Recording sessions for the album took place at Westlake Recording Studios in Hollywood, California, except for track 8, "Corine", which was recorded at Electric Lady Studios in New York City.

 Duke played various keyboard instruments on Follow the Rainbow, including Fender Rhodes, Yamaha Electric Grand, Yamaha Grand Piano 9', Hohner D-6 clavinet, ARP Odyssey, Minimoog, Oberheim, Prophet, Funkosizer, Crumer Strings.
-The album also featured contributions from Napoleon Murphy Brock & Lynn Davis on vocals, Roland Bautista & Charles "Icarus" Johnson on guitars, Ricky Lawson & Leon Chancler on drums, Larry Williams, Jerry Hey and Sheila Escovedo among others.
+The album features contributions from Napoleon Murphy Brock & Lynn Davis on vocals, Roland Bautista & Charles "Icarus" Johnson on guitars, Ricky Lawson & Leon Chancler on drums, Larry Williams, Jerry Hey and Sheila Escovedo among others.

+Critical reception

+Alex Henderson of AllMusic declared, "Follow the Rainbow is, in fact, a creative album, and it's an album that has very little to do with jazz...
+This album is consistently excellent, but it isn't recommended to jazz snobs—only those with a healthy appreciation of 1970s soul and funk will enjoy this album."

 Singles

-The singles "Party Down", "Say That You Will" and "Pluck".
-"Say That You Will" each reached No. 25 on the Billboard Hot R&B/Hip-Hop Songs chart.
+"Say That You Will" reached No. 25 on the Billboard Hot Soul Singles chart.